Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 Squamous cells are commonly found in the lining of the lungs, also known as the pleura.
 Epithelioid mesothelioma cells are also recognizable compared to other mesothelioma cell types because of how they adhere to each other.
 The cells form in small clusters and may be round or oval.
 The cells can also be identified by their visible nuclei.

 Epithelioid cells typically divide faster than other cells.
-However, the way the cells form in clusters may make them slower to metastasize compared to other cell types.
+However, the way the cells form in clusters may make them slower to spread compared to other cell types.

 Epithelial Mesothelioma Symptoms

 Malignant epithelioid mesothelioma can present with a variety of symptoms, depending on where the cancer develops.
-The presence and severity of symptoms also depend on a patient’s overall health, age, the cell type and the stage at diagnosis.
+The presence and severity of symptoms also depend on cell type and the patient's age, overall health and stage at diagnosis.

 Epithelioid mesothelioma patients may not experience severe symptoms until a later stage of disease.
 Fever and fluid buildup around the lungs or in the abdomen are common symptoms of epithelioid mesothelioma.